2bttns/2bttns/install/docker-run/README.md

 ### How can I create a new admin user for my 2bttns admin console?

-You can use the 2bttns CLI to create a new admin user:
+You can use the 2bttns CLI to create a new admin user.

 #### Directly on your 2bttns admin console container

-The 2bttns/2bttns Docker image comes with the 2bttns CLI pre-installed and uses the necessary environment variables to perform the following command.
+The 2bttns/2bttns Docker image comes with the 2bttns CLI pre-installed and uses the necessary environment variables to perform the following commands:

 ```bash
 # Create a new admin user via an interactive prompt